cagilalsac/UsersMicroservices/README.md

     You can send a request to the WeatherForecastController of Users.API by writing "test/users" after the localhost with port url in the address bar of your browser. "test/locations" can be written to test the WeatherForecastController of Locations.API.

     Now you can send requests from your client applications or Postman to the gateway.
-Unfortunaltey, you can’t use Swagger to send requests to the gateway with this project configuration, therefore launchSettings.json file in the Properties folder of the Gateway.API Project was modified.
+Unfortunaltey, you can't use Swagger to send requests to the gateway with this project configuration, therefore launchSettings.json file in the Properties folder of the Gateway.API Project was modified.